California Power of Attorney Laws

 • A court invalidates your document.
 It's rare, but a court may declare your document invalid if it concludes that you were not mentally competent when you signed it, or that you were the victim of fraud or undue influence.

-Additionally, in California, if your spouse is named as your agent in your POA, that designation automatically ends once either of you gets divorced.
-To be clear, your ex-spouse's authority to act as your agent ends, but your POA is still intact.
-So if you named a successor agent, that person would become your agent.
+Additionally, in California, if your spouse is named as your agent in your POA, that designation automatically ends if you and your spouse divorce.
+However, your spouse's designation as agent will be revived if you remarry your spouse.
+To be clear, your ex-spouse's authority to act as your agent ends at divorce, but your POA will remain intact.
+So, if you named a successor agent, that person would become your agent.
+(Cal.
+Prob.
+Code § 4154 (2025).)

 For more on California estate planning issues, see our section on California Estate Planning.